jupyterhub/zero-to-jupyterhub-k8s/docs/source/kubernetes/microsoft/step-zero-azure.md

    where:

+   - `--vm-set-type VirtualMachineScaleSets` deploys the cluster as a scale set.
    - `--enable-cluster-autoscaler` enables autoscaling feature for your cluster
    - `--min-count 1` is the minimum node count
    - `--max-count 4` is the maximum node count